Adamantane: Bridgehead reactions

-Oxidation

-1-Hydroxyadamantane is readily formed by hydrolysis of 1-bromadamantane in aqueous solution of acetone.
-It can also be produced by ozonation of the adamantane:

-Others

-Adamantane interacts with benzene in the presence of Lewis acids, resulting in a Friedel–Crafts reaction.
-Aryl-substituted adamantane derivatives can be easily obtained starting from 1-hydroxyadamantane.
-In particular, the reaction with anisole proceeds under normal conditions and does not require a catalyst.

 Nitration of adamantane is a difficult reaction characterized by moderate yields.
-A nitrogen-substituted drug amantadine can be prepared by reacting adamantane with bromine or nitric acid to give the bromide or nitroester at the 1-position.
-Reaction of either compound with acetonitrile affords the acetamide, which is hydrolyzed to give 1-adamantylamine:
+Direct nitration occurs best in glacial acetic acid.

+Substitution at bridging carbons

+Adamantane oxidizes in concentrated sulfuric acid to 2adamantanone:

+Even though the end product is unsubstituted at the bridgeheads, they are mechanistically involved.
+A bridgehead cation forms initially before undergoing intermolecular hydride transfer.

+Cations formed at a bridging carbon appear to equilibrate with a protoadamantyl cation: a ring expansion/contraction exchanges the roles of a neighboring bridgehead and the cationic center.
+Indeed, if an adamantane bridgehead carbon is substituted to stabilize a positive charge, then cation formation along the bridges causes a semipinacol rearrangement.

+Such processes can be reversed to substitute at multiple bridging carbons at simultaneously.

+The carbonyl group of adamantanone is less reactive than most cyclic carbonyls, since (by symmetry) any adduct suffers from axial strain.
+Nevertheless, sufficiently reactive reagents (e.g. alkyllithiums instead of Grignard reagents) allow further functionalization at the bridging site.
+For example, adamantanone is the starting compound for 2-adamantanecarbonitrile and 2-methyl-adamantane.

 Uses

 Adamantane itself enjoys few applications since it is merely an unfunctionalized hydrocarbon.
 It is used in some dry etching masks and polymer formulations.

 In solid-state NMR spectroscopy, adamantane is a common standard for chemical shift referencing.

 In dye lasers, adamantane may be used to extend the life of the gain medium; it cannot be photoionized under atmosphere because its absorption bands lie in the vacuum-ultraviolet region of the spectrum.
 Photoionization energies have been determined for adamantane as well as for several bigger diamondoids.